inwardmovement/bookmarks-palette/README.md

 - Toggle _search in folder name_
 - Bookmarks profiles paths

-The script contains some personal customization (dealing with display prefixes and profiles priority), feel free to overwrite it to suite your needs.
+The script contains some personal customization (dealing with display prefixes and profiles priority), feel free to overwrite it to suit your needs.
 Thanks to [JXON_ahk2](https://github.com/TheArkive/JXON_ahk2/) for JSON parsing.

 ## Scope